gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 I have read many novels.
 I have been moved, instructed, entertained, occasionally shattered.
-But Martin Eden did something different — it did not feel like encountering a character.
+But Martin Eden did something different.
+It did not feel like encountering a character.
 It felt like being seen by one.

 I do not know how to explain this to someone